flutter/devtools/packages/devtools_app/lib/src/service/editor/readme.md

         PostMessageEditorClient
     end
     subgraph Editor["`Editor / Mock Editor / Tests`"]
-        EditorServer
-        PostMessageEditorServer
+        SimulatedEditorBase
+        PostMessageSimulatedEditor
     end
-    EditorClient <--> DTD <--> EditorServer
+    EditorClient <--> DTD <--> SimulatedEditorBase
-    PostMessageEditorClient <--> postMessage <--> PostMessageEditorServer
+    PostMessageEditorClient <--> postMessage <--> PostMessageSimulatedEditor
 ```

 - `EditorClient` classes are used by the client tool (DevTools sidebar) to
   interact with the services provided by an editor in a strongly-typed way.
-- `EditorServer` classes are used by the editor to provide those services in a
+- `SimulatedEditor` classes are used by the editor to provide those services in
-  strongly-typed way.
+  a strongly-typed way.
-- `FakeEditor` is a helper mixin for `EditorServer` classes that provide some
+- `SimulatedEditorMixin` is a helper mixin for `SimulatedEditorBase` classes
-  mock editor functionality (such as the ability to connect and disconnect mock
+  that provide some mock editor functionality (such as the ability to connect
-  devices and start debug sessions).
-This is used by the "mock editor" Stager
+  and disconnect mock devices and start debug sessions).
+This is used by the
-  scene to allow testing/developing the sidebar without a real editor.
+  "mock editor" Stager scene to allow testing/developing the sidebar without a
+  real editor.
 - `_VsCodeConnectedPanel` is the sidebar implementation that works with the
   generic `EditorClient` class so it can work against either transport channel.